victor2coninck/victor.de-coninck-ing1-tp3/README.md

 ## Level 0 - Render Props

-Use render props to make the MessageLayout component render a list and an input for messages
+Use render props to make the MessageLayout component render a list and an Input for messages

 Bonus: add a toggle button that will change the MessageLayout Theme.

 ## Level 2 - HOC and login

-Write a Higher order component that will conditionnaly render your MessageLayout OR the Login layout based on the `isLoggedIn` property in state
+Write a Higher Order Component that will conditionnaly render your MessageLayout OR the Login layout based on the `isLoggedIn` property in state

 ## Level 3 (bonus) - Hack it